NHDaly/DeepcopyModules.jl/README.md

 # DeepcopyModules

+> _"You can't really copy what I do because I don't do anything." – David Bailey_

 A library that provides a function to deepcopy julia `Module`s, including deep-copying all their contained functions and variables.